Food safety tips for Christmas

 - Any stuffing is piping hot throughout

-If freezing leftover meat or poultry, make sure it is stored in a suitable container for freezing.
-Freeze cooked meat for no more than six months – this is for quality rather than safety.
+- If freezing leftover meat or poultry, make sure it is stored in a suitable container for freezing.
+Freeze cooked meat for no more than six months.

-When re-heating food, ensure it is piping hot all the way throughout.
-Make sure food is only re-heated once!
+- When re-heating food, ensure it is piping hot all the way through.
+Never reheat cooked food more than once.
+More about leftovers